ShekMak/todo-next/README.md

 # License

 ```
-Designed and developed by 2020 ericampire (Eric Ampire)
+Designed and developed by 2022 Shekinah TSHIOKUFILA

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.